Find Affordable College Courses

 Chicago, IL

-You’ll join some of the best and brightest minds around you if you attend DePaul University.
-The school came in at #4 on this year’s Best Philosophy & Religious Studies Schools in Illinois list.
-Located in the large city of Chicago, DePaul is a private not-for-profit college with a very large student population.
+You’ll be in good company if you decide to attend DePaul University.
+It ranked #4 on our 2023 Best Philosophy & Religious Studies Schools in Illinois list.
+Located in the city of Chicago, DePaul is a private not-for-profit college with a very large student population.

 Philosophy & Religious Studies majors at DePaul take out an average of $28,696 in student loans while working on their egree.